Lemmah/Bucketlist-React/README.md

 * Facebook Reactjs - Our beautiful web framework.
 * create-react-app - For setting up for success with react.

+## Live Serve
+* The live version of this application is running at http://bucketlist-react.surge.sh

 ## Contributing

 You can create your pull request. :D